faelz/duc-installer/README.md

 duc-installer
 =============

-Tool for installing No-IP in linux.
+Script for installing No-IP in linux.

 For using it, just download duc.sh and set the proper permissions: